ab1neet/AI-Driven-Hospital-SCM/README.md

-# Hospital Supply Chain Management System
+# Hospital Supply Chain Risk Management System

-An intelligent **hospital supply chain management system** that integrates machine learning, optimization, and visualization to improve decision-making in medical supply logistics.
+An intelligent **hospital supply chain risk management system** that integrates machine learning, optimization, and visualization to improve decision-making in medical supply logistics.

 ## 📌 Project Overview
 This application provides a unified platform for: